 9. Gain a Lot of Free Time

 If you have a difficult time unplugging completely, consider visiting one of the many websites that offer educational benefits instead.
-Taking a free course on a topic of interest is definitely a better way to spend your time, and it can enrich your personal and professional lives.
+Taking a free course or listening to podcasts on a topic of interest is definitely a better way to spend your time, and it can enrich your personal and professional lives.